Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_get.md

 1. HEAD requests will only return the corresponding GET request's headers.
 This is standard practice for a HEAD response.
-2. HEAD requests will not automatically provision a [special folder][special-folder].
+2. HEAD requests will not automatically provision a [special folder](resources/specialfolder.md).
 Instead, if a special folder is not present, a `404` error will be returned.

 In this example, you can see that requesting the root of your OneDrive will respond with